 This timely webinar presented overviews of three recent reports:

 1. The US Department of Energy (DOE) produced a report on net energy metering (NEM) in response to a request from Congress.
 To gather information for the report, DOE conducted a Request for Information (RFI) and tasked ICF, Inc. to review 15 recent cost-benefit studies related to NEM.
 DOE’s report is a 10-page letter that summarizes the conclusions it drew from the responses to the RFI and from ICF’s report.

 2. ICF’s analysis for DOE, Review of Recent Cost-Benefit Studies Related to Net Metering and Distributed Solar, highlights the different value categories, approaches, and assumptions used in NEM cost-benefit analysis, value of solar studies, and broader DER valuation frameworks, emphasizing commonalities and differences between them, and how they are evolving over time.
 A short summary is available on ICF’s blog.

 3. The National Regulatory Research Institute released a Review of State Net Energy Metering and Successor Rate Designs, which summarizes state public utility commissions’ actions to find alternatives to the more commonly used net metering rate design.
 These alternative proposals include compensating for energy delivered to the grid at a price other than the retail service rate; increasing fixed charges and sometimes also minimum bills; time-varying rates; and adding demand-charges to bills for customers who did not have them previously.

-The presenters will be David Meyer, Senior Advisor, Office of Electricity, US Department of Energy; Steve Fine, Vice President of DER Advisory, ICF; and Tom Stanton, Principal Researcher for Energy and Environment, National Regulatory Research Institute.
+The presenters will be David Meyer, Senior Advisor, Office of Electricity, US Department of Energy; Steve Fine, Vice President of Distributed Grid Strategy, ICF; and Tom Stanton, Principal Researcher for Energy and Environment, National Regulatory Research Institute.

-This webinar is presented by the Clean Energy States Alliance.
+This webinar was presented by the Clean Energy States Alliance.
 Learn more at www.cesa.org.